ceph/ceph/doc/faq.rst

 Can Ceph Support Multiple Data Centers?
 =======================================

-Yes, but with significant limitations that ensure data safety.
+Yes, but with safeguards to ensure data safety.
 When a client writes data to Ceph the primary OSD will not acknowledge the write to the client until the secondary OSDs have written the replicas synchronously.
 See `How Ceph Scales`_ for details.

-Additionally, OSD and monitor heartbeats and peering processes do not tolerate additional latency that may occur when deploying hardware in different geographic locations.
+The Ceph community is working to ensure that OSD/monitor heartbeats and peering processes operate effectively with the additional latency that may occur when deploying hardware in different geographic locations.
 See `Monitor/OSD Interaction`_ for details.

-If your data centers have dedicated bandwidth and low latency, you can distribute your cluster across data centers.
-If you use a WAN over the Internet, you may experience significant peering, heartbeat acknowledgement and write latency, which makes performance suffer considerably.
+If your data centers have dedicated bandwidth and low latency, you can distribute your cluster across data centers easily.
+If you use a WAN over the Internet, you may need to configure Ceph to ensure effective peering, heartbeat acknowledgement and writes to ensure the cluster performs well with additional WAN latency.

 Dedicated connections are expensive, so people tend to avoid them.
-The Ceph community is exploring asynchronous writes to make distributing a cluster across data centers more feasible.
-While it is on the Ceph development roadmap, work has not begun on asynchronous write capability yet.
+The Ceph community is exploring asynchronous writes to make distributing a cluster across data centers without significant changes to the default settings (e.g., timeouts).

 How Does Ceph Authenticate Users?